rythrojaofficial/axis45/events/260131/backflip-a-thon.md

 ### Quest to 1,000 Backflips

 - Axis members will be **collecting pledges** for a certain dollar amount **per flip performed** by
-    - either group total, or personal total, or both
+    - either the group total, a specific person's total, or both
     - through the form below

 - Each member will have 20 minutes to contribute as many backflips as they can to the total.